Welcome to today's edition of the Rush 24-7 podcast.

 Yeah.

-Um gee, uh I knew that.
+Gee, I knew that.

-You like the collapse of the I really that don't concern me because I work.
+Well, I mean, that don't concern me because I work.

 I got a job, so I'm not concerned about people.

-Okay, so you don't care about all right, fine, you don't care about anybody else.
+Okay, so you don't care about it.

-Um what about the collapse of the housing market that's been brought in?
+What about the collapse of the housing market that's been brought in?

-Those I guess you make enough money that the price of gas and food doesn't matter to you.
+I guess you make enough money that the price of gas and food doesn't matter to you.

 It didn't affect me, so I wasn't mad at him for that because I figured it wasn't his fault.

-This is why, ladies and gentlemen, if you're new to the program, so many of us are just literally scared to death for the uh future of the country.
+This is why, ladies and gentlemen, if you're new to the program, so many of us are just literally scared to death for the future of the country.

-The value here is entertainment.
+The value here is entertainment, pure and simple.

 But in terms of substance here, I think we've about wrung this for as much as it's worth.